TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 - `experiments` - experimental features related to Expo SDK

 #### iOS
+##### Possible to adopt by RN
 - `bundleIdentifier` - iOS bundle identifier notation unique name for the app.
-- `buildNumber` Build number for your iOS standalone app.
+- `buildNumber` - Build number for your iOS standalone app.
 Corresponds to `CFBundleVersion` and must match Apple's [specified format](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleversion).
-- `icon` Local path or remote URL to an image to use for app's icon on iOS.
+- `icon` - Local path or remote URL to an image to use for app's icon on iOS.
 If specified, this overrides the top-level `icon` key.
 Use a 1024x1024 icon which follows Apple's interface guidelines for icons, including color profile and transparency.
-- `bitcode` Enable iOS Bitcode optimizations in the native build.
+- `bitcode` - Enable iOS Bitcode optimizations in the native build.
 Accepts the name of an iOS build configuration to enable for a single configuration and disable for all others, e.g. Debug, Release.
-- `supportsTablet` Whether standalone iOS app supports tablet screen sizes.
+- `supportsTablet` - Whether standalone iOS app supports tablet screen sizes.
 Defaults to `false`
-- `isTabletOnly` If true, indicates that iOS app does not support handsets, and only supports tablets.
+- `isTabletOnly` - If true, indicates that iOS app does not support handsets, and only supports tablets.
 - `userInterfaceStyle` - Configuration to force the app to always use the light or dark user-interface appearance, such as "dark mode", or make it automatically adapt to the system preferences.
 If not provided, defaults to `light`
 - `infoPlist` - Dictionary of arbitrary configuration to add to app's native Info.plist.
-- `entitlements` Dictionary of arbitrary configuration to add to app's native *.entitlements (plist).
+- `entitlements` - Dictionary of arbitrary configuration to add to app's native *.entitlements (plist).
-- `associatedDomains` An array that contains Associated Domains for the app.
+- `associatedDomains` - An array that contains Associated Domains for the app.
 - `accessesContactNotes` - A Boolean value that indicates whether the app may access the notes stored in contacts.
 [Receiving a permission from Apple](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_contacts_notes) is required before submitting an app for review with this capability.
-- `splash` Configuration for loading and splash screen for iOS apps.
+- `splash` - Configuration for loading and splash screen for iOS apps.
-- `runtimeVersion` The runtime version associated with this manifest for the iOS platform.
+- `runtimeVersion` - The runtime version associated with this manifest for the iOS platform.
 If provided, this will override the top level runtimeVersion key.
+- `config` - config for e.g. Google Maps API, Mobile Ads API etc
+- `googleServicesFile` - location of GoogleService-Info.plist` file for configuring Firebase
+- `requireFullScreen` - indicates that iOS app does not support Slide Over and Split View on iPad

+##### Expo-specific
+- `publishManifestPath` - manifest for the iOS version written to this path during publish
+- `publishBundlePath` - bundle for the iOS version written to this path during publish
+- `backgroundColor` -  background color for the app, behind all React views.
+Requires `expo-system-ui` to be installed
+- `appStoreUrl` - link to your store page from your Expo project page if app is public
+- `usesIcloudStorage` - indicating if the app uses iCloud Storage for Expo's DocumentPicker
+- `usesAppleSignIn` - indicating if the app uses Apple Sign-In with Expo's Apple Authentication
+- `jsEngine` - Specifies the JavaScript engine for iOS apps.
+Supported only on EAS Build

 #### Android
+##### Possible to adopt by RN
 - `package` The package name for Android app.
 It needs to be unique on the Play Store
 - `versionCode` Version number required by Google Play.
 Must be a positive integer.
 - `backgroundColor` The background color for Android app, behind any of React views.
 Overrides the top-level `backgroundColor` key if it is present.